amrwc/derulo/README.md

 ## Windows

-Default CMD doesn't have curl-like program to download a script and images, therefore this method is more verbose.
+CMD doesn't have curl-like program to download a script and images, therefore this method is more verbose.
 The PowerShell command for Windows 10 will be more succinct, but most likely still too long to enter manually.

+#### CMD/Batch script

-#### Windows 7 and Windows 10
+Tested on Windows 7 and Windows 10.
+Admin privileges are not required.

 1. Download any `.bmp` image ([example derulo.bmp](http://nsfpl.com/wp-content/uploads/2015/03/jason-derulo.bmp)), call it `derulo.bmp`.